MLHale/CYBR8480/projects/milestone1.md

 **Remember that you only have roughly 1.5-2 months to work on your product, so keep scope in mind**

 ### Submission materials
 You should **draw a picture of your overall application**.
+You may use any architecture style you wish, but I would recommend c4, read more at [https://c4model.com/](https://c4model.com/).
 The picture should identify the core components of your design and how they are connected.
 At a high level, there are three types of components you may need: `web services`, `mobile app(s)`, and `hardware devices` (e.g. IoT hardware).
 Web services are tools that (typically) deliver data to apps and maintain state across user sessions.
 They often also allow you to integrate your apps and devices with other apps, devices, and services.
 Mobile apps are what we have mainly focused on so far in this course.
 Hardware devices are sensors and actuators that sense or impact the world around them.
 Connections between components may exist over known protocols (bluetooth, http, etc) or may be internal to an app (e.g. function -> function in Android).

 Your design should identify these high level components, but should also drill down to identify what each of these high level components will do - for instance, your hardware device might need to read temperature, your mobile app may need to be able to login to a webservice, pull down the temperature data from Omaha, and then compare it to the temperature measured by your hardware device and create a graph of temperature over time.
 This might require several subcomponents. **Your design should list them out, writing 1-2 sentences to describe each one**.